 - Put some pillows between your legs while you sleep on your side.
 This helps keep your back straight, reducing discomfort while sleeping;

 - Have a massage.
-A simple massage, with circular movements, to your back and legs can help relax the muscles, specially after a warm bath, relieving muscle tension;
+A simple massage, with circular movements toward your back and legs can help relax the muscles and relieve muscle tension, especially after a warm bath,

 - Do regular stretches.
 Simples stretches, like lying on your back with your legs bent or bringing your knees into your chest and holding one leg at a time, can also help reduce muscle tension;

 - Have a physiotherapy session.
 There are many different techniques that can be used by a physiotherapist to help reduce back pain during pregnancy;

 - Practice physical activity regularly.
 Performing some exercise, at least 30 minutes everyday, can help strengthen your back muscles and prevent pain from returning.
 Some good activities that are safe for pregnancy include water aerobics, swimming, yoga and pilates.

 - Take medication under medical supervision.
 When nothing else seems to relieve back pain, you may need to visit a doctor to evaluate the need of using oral medication, such as acetaminophen.